vickykumar124/Servicemate-project/Service-Mate-main/README.md

 ## 📄 License

+RRIT
-MIT License — free to use and modify.
+License — free to use and modify.

 ## 👨‍💻 Author